Oljas Bektenov: Prime Minister of Kazakhstan

 After the resignation of the government, the ruling Amanat party backed Bektenov for the role of Prime Minister of Kazakhstan on 6 February 2024.
 President Kassym-Jomart Tokayev nominated Bektenov's candidacy on behalf of the party to which his nomination was subsequently supported by the Mäjilis on the same day, thus officially appointing him to lead the newly-formed government, and therefore making Bektenov the first silovik to become prime minister in independent Kazakhstan's history.
 Following the parliamentary approval, Bektenov, in an address to deputies, pledged to prioritize national businesses over foreign interests, especially in agriculture, while improving infrastructure and cutting unnecessary costs.

 Shortly upon assuming office, Bektenov, at the following cabinet meeting, proclaimed that his premiership would be a "government of decisive action" to enhance growth rates, diversify the economy, attract investment, and address challenges.
 He urged ministers to work independently and swiftly address industry issues at their level, stressing that the government's "pace of work will be high, and the demand will be tough".

 One of the first major challenges that the Bektenov Government faced was the 2024 Central Asian floods that broke out in 10 different Kazakh regions.
 This led to the appointment of Kanat Bozumbayev as deputy prime minister, and thus, his "return to politics".

 During his premiership, which, as he pledged, would be "More deeds, fewer words," Bektenov has repeatedly brought up the state of the economy of Kazakhstan, the GDP of which was reported to be growing.
 In September 2024, he reported to Tokayev regarding it.

+Bektenov went on to be re-appointed as Prime Minister on 31 August 2026 following the 2026 Kazakh constitutional referendum, the 2026 Kazakh legislative election, and the subsequent reforms.